PeterWong327/study-guide-notes/study-guide-practice-tests.md

-Choose the correct statement(s) about BSTs
+1. Choose the correct statement(s) about BSTs.
+A, C, D

 A) Pre-order traversal visits all parent nodes before their children
 B) BSTs must be complete in order to be traversed with in-order traversal